Isentropy/brevity/README.md

 The GUI showcases a graphical step composition tool that makes it easy to write workflows without specific knowledge of Brevity language.

 ## A language-in-a-language!?
 Why?

- - **All-in-One General Purpose Contract** Users can deploy a privately controlled Brevity Interpreter  contract, which can run arbitrary workflows without deploying more code or moving tokens.
-Deployment using [Clone pattern](contracts/CloneFactory.sol) is supported, and costs less than 100000 gas.
+Imagine you want to run a multi-step DeFi workflow that does some DeFi actions (swap, stake, flash loan, etc) according to a program, and reverts if some conditions aren't met.
+Let's compare writing this in a custom Solidity smart contract vs running a Brevity script on Brevity Interpreter smart contract:

+### Run ANY workflow
+If your workflow was reused many times and never changed, a custom Solidity smart contract would be the easy solution.
+But what the workflow needs to be updated sometimes?
+This is trivial with Brevity, but tricky with a smart contract that is not general-purpose.
+You'd have to vet and deploy new smart contract code, and possibly do some proxy operations if the smart contract held the tokens.

+### Composable GUI
+With Brevity, end users can run ANY DeFi workflow in 1 click in an easy [GUI](https://github.com/Isentropy/brevity-gui).
+The GUI doesnt change with the workflow and users can easily see what they're running.
+A custom Solidity smart contract requires a custom GUI.

+### Flash Loan Integration
+Super easy in Brevity, difficult to write your own.
+UniswapV4FlashBrevityInterpreter allows you pass in a Brevity script to be run as callback to IPoolManager.unlock().

+### MetaTransactions
+Brevity calls can be submitted as EIP712 metaTxs, enabling Brevity Interpreters to be controlled by wallets that hold no tokens.
+This functionality is built into [Brevity CLI](tslib/cli.ts).
+In a non general purpose smart contract, this requires tricky code changes each time the Workflow format changes.
+Brevity can even send metaTransactions **across bridges**.

+### Guardrails
- - **Guardrails**: Brevity supports a [hook to EVM CALLs](https://github.com/Isentropy/brevity/blob/7c30196bd119d7d91d99469c9ec88dc7dd5a219e/contracts/BrevityInterpreter.sol#L117) that can be used to apply restrictons on which external methods are called.
+Brevity supports a [hook to EVM CALLs](https://github.com/Isentropy/brevity/blob/7c30196bd119d7d91d99469c9ec88dc7dd5a219e/contracts/BrevityInterpreter.sol#L117) that can be used to apply restrictons on which external methods are called.
+So you  can **whitelist** particular DeFi operations.
+This is  difficult to enforce in Solidity.

+ ### Metering
- - **Metering**: The [hook to EVM CALLs](https://github.com/Isentropy/brevity/blob/7c30196bd119d7d91d99469c9ec88dc7dd5a219e/contracts/BrevityInterpreter.sol#L117) allows for metering of asset transfers.
+ The [hook to EVM CALLs](https://github.com/Isentropy/brevity/blob/7c30196bd119d7d91d99469c9ec88dc7dd5a219e/contracts/BrevityInterpreter.sol#L117) allows for metering of asset transfers in and out of a BrevityInterpreter.
+This is also difficult to enforce in Solidity.

- - **MetaTransactions**: Brevity calls can be submitted as EIP712 metaTxs, enabling Brevity Interpreters to be controlled by wallets that hold no tokens.
-This functionality is built into [Brevity CLI](tslib/cli.ts)
+### Gas
+Deployment of an OwnedBrevityInterperter using [Clone pattern](contracts/CloneFactory.sol) is supported, and costs less than 100000 gas.

- - **Gas Saving**: EVM contracts are expensive to deploy relative to calldata.
+If the workflow is not reused often, you'll save gas with Brevity.
+This is because EVM code is expensive to deploy relative to calldata.
 Deploying EVM code costs around 200 gas/byte, whereas calldata costs 4-16 gas/byte.
 Brevity saves on deployment cost by putting code in the calldata and interpreting.
 For a simple arbitrage example in [Brevity](test/briefs/example.brv) and [Solidity](contracts/Arb.sol):
 ```
 Brevity gas: total = 204504, calldata = 51443, execution = 153061
 Solidity Test gas: total = 463028, deploy = 343682, calldata = 23528, execution = 95818
 ```
-Generally Brevity saves gas on workflows that are not reused.
+If the workflow is reused often, you may save gas with a custom smart contract.
+Also consider that the Brevity interperter holds tokens itself.
+A custom smart contract that sends the tokens back to msg.sender each run incurs gas fees.
+A custom smart contract that holds tokens has security risks by upgrades.

 ## CLI Usage
 ```